ahuacate/pve-nas/README.md

 ## 3.3.
 Create a KODI_RSYNC User

-"kodi_rsync" is a special user account created for synchronising a portable or remote kodi media player with a hard disk to your PVE NAS media video, music and photo libraries.
+"kodi_rsync" is a special user account created for synchronising a portable or remote kodi media player with a hard disk to your PVE NAS video, music and photo libraries.
 Connection is by rSSH rSync.
 This is for persons wanting a portable copy of their media for travelling to remote locations where there is limited bandwidth or no internet access.

 "kodi_rsync" is NOT a media server for Kodi devices.
 If you want a home media server then create our PVE Jellyfin CT.
 Our rSync script will securely connect to your PVE NAS and;
 - rsync mirror your selected media library to your kodi player USB disk